 Entrust has been actively leading the discussions in IETF Forums, where solutions can be considered within the PQ community.
 Our public propositions are published in the IETF standards forum:

 Composite Keys and Signatures for Use in Internet PKI

-With the widespread adoption of post-quantum cryptography will come the need for an entity to possess multiple public keys on different cryptographic algorithms.
-Since the trustworthiness of individual post-quantum algorithms is at question, a multi-key cryptographic operation will need to be performed in such a way that breaking it requires breaking each of the component algorithms individually.
+The widespread adoption of post-quantum cryptography will bring the need for an entity to possess more than one public key for multiple cryptographic algorithms.
+Since the trustworthiness of individual post-quantum algorithms is in question, a multi-key cryptographic operation will need to be performed so that breaking it requires cracking each component algorithm individually.
 This requires defining new structures for holding composite public keys and composite signature data.